jeffreyziegler/jeffreyziegler.github.io/index.md

 Currently, I’m a Post-Doctoral Fellow in the Institute for Quantitative Theory and Methods at Emory University.
 I received my PhD in Political Science from Washington University in St. Louis, where I was also a Graduate Affiliate of the <i>John C. Danforth Center on Religion and Politics</i>. <br/><br/>

-In my research, I extend computational and quantitative methods to social sciences, focusing on the use of multi-media data (text, audio, images) and experiments.
+In my research, I extend computational and quantitative methods to the social sciences, focusing on multi-media data (text, audio, images) and experiments.
 I apply these techniques to study questions related to law and courts, as well as political and psychological behavior.<br/><br/>

 This site mainly includes info about my research and teaching.
 Feel free to <a href="https://jeffreyziegler.github.io/pages/about.html">contact me</a> with any comments or questions!<br/><br/>